reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 - **Frame Interval** Each frame is captured every 50 milliseconds.
 - **Effectiveness** While 20 fps is better than 10 fps, it is still inadequate.
 Micro-expressions can still occur and resolve within the 50-millisecond interval between frames, leading to incomplete or missed captures.

+### High-Speed Cameras

-### High-Speed Cameras: Effective capture of micro-expressions generally requires frame rates above 100 fps.
+Effective capture of micro-expressions generally requires frame rates above 100 fps.
 High-speed video systems designed for micro-expression detection often operate at 118 fps or higher, with some systems reaching up to 200 fps.

 ## Examples